architsharmaa/Sales-Analyses-and-Prediction-App-using-Streamlit/README.md

 ['Rossmann Store Sales-Forecast sales using store, promotion, and competitor data'](https://www.kaggle.com/c/rossmann-store-sales/overview)

 ## Overview
-This app is a demonstration of how data solutions like Data Analyses and Forecast can easily be made end user friendly, such type of apps (web apps) can be used to get an overview of a company and its performance in the recent time.
+This app is a demonstration of how data solutions like Data Analysis and Forecast can easily be made end user friendly, such type of apps (web apps) can be used to get an overview of a company and its performance in the recent time.
 <br><br>For the ease of people reading it we have created the seprate folder for seprate modules : <br>
 * [data](/data) : contains all the data files used in the repo inculding the images used in the app, configure the [config.py](/streamlit_app/config.py) using resources from here<br>